 Collagen and Hyaluronic acid are used to fill in and smoothen lines and folds on the face or to add volume for instance in the cheeks.
 Fillers can last 6-24 months, though most last 6-9 months.

 PRP can also be used as a filler.
-Combing fillers and Botox may accentuate the overall aesthetic effect.
+Combing fillers may accentuate the overall aesthetic effect.

 Hydrafacial or hydradermabrasion